Zguandi/unWISE_SZ/README.md

-# This is the unWISE-SZ cross correlatiion project page.
+# This is the unWISE-SZ cross correlation project page.

 We aim to do the cross correlation between unWISE blue galaxies and the tSZ map from CMB surveys.